astroumd/lmtoy/docs/masking.md

 ObsNum's for the stacking operation.
 Thus it is not unreasonable, in fact encouraged, that the SDFITS file contains all the ObsNum's that should be part of the observation.
 The ObsNum will thus become an OBSNUM column in the SDFITS BINTABLE, so it can be selected on later (as is already common in the two blanking files we discussed before).
 Normally these are simple FITS keywords.
+One caveat of course:   all ObsNum's that are combined need to be of the same shape, except for the **time** dimension, as it's nothing more than an append operation.

-For SLR there is no reason why multiple ObsNum's could not be combined, except these files are large, and it will challenge the memory you have on your processor.
-A more common and sensible solution is to process one ObsNUm per SDFITS file, then grid each into a FITS cube, and do a weighted average to produce the final cube.
+For SLR there is no reason why multiple ObsNum's could not be combined, except these files are so large (10GB easily), and it will challenge the memory you have on your workstation.
+A more common and sensible solution is to process one **ObsNUm** per
+SDFITS file, then grid each into a FITS cube, and do a weighted average to produce the final stacked cube.

 ###   Questions